lyuwenhan/intranet-chat-tool/README.md

 # This allows you to register a new account
 ALLOW_REGISTER=true

-# If you have a proxy, write the proxy number.
+# If you have a proxy, write the proxy number. (or 0 for no proxy)
 ALLOW_PROXY=0

 # If you have a https server, write the path of the cert and key.